hyperledger/aries-rfcs/concepts/0302-aries-interop-profile/README.md

 - From AIP 1.0: Aries Agents must be able to establish connections, exchange credentials and complete a connection-less proof-request/proof transaction.
 - Aries agents must be able to reuse connections.

   - RFCs 0434, 0023, 0519, 0360
 - Enable access to actionable information in Mobile Agents to enable improvements in the user experience (vs. AIP 1.0-based mobile agents).

   - RFCs 0183, 0095, 0557
 - Improve support for credential revocation use cases, independent of the revocation mechanism being used.

   - RFCs 0183, 0441 (Indy AnonCreds specific)
 - Improve the low-level messaging cryptography and enable a transition to DIDComm 2.0 to improve the security of the communication paths between agents.

   - RFCs 0044, 0360, 0334
 - Use protocols and standards that support multiple ledger types and verifiable credential formats.

   - RFCs 0434, 0023, 0453, 0454
 - Where appropriate, enable standard mediator coordination capabilities for mobile agents and multi-tenant agencies.

   - RFC 0211

+AIP 2.0 is organized into a set of base requirements, and additional optional targets.
+These requirements are listed below.
+When indicating levels of support for AIP 2.0, subtargets are indicated in this format: `AIP 2.0/INDYCREDS/MEDIATE` with the subtargets listed in any order.

+## Base Requirements

  RFC Type | RFC/Link to RFC Version | Note
 --- | --- | ---